-- The INRS Model - Deviations or changes are classified in terms of - (1) Individual (operator) - (2) Machine being operated - (3) Surrounding environment - (4) Task (the interaction between the operator and the machine) - Accidents and incidents are viewed as the consequence of chains of events released or conditioned by a number of variations in normally successful performance.
+- The INRS Model - Deviations or changes are classified in terms of - (1) The individual (operator) - (2) The machine being operated - (3) The surrounding environment - (4) The task (the interaction between the operator and the machine) - Accidents and incidents are viewed as the consequence of chains of events released or conditioned by a number of variations in normally successful performance.
 [177] - Accidents are mapped as a tree of variations, and points are identified that are sensitive to future improvements (rather than the causes of past events). - Emphasis is placed on finding ways to break the accident sequence rather than on removing the cause.